marano/blog/_posts/2014-03-18-routes-to-spec-or-not-to-spec-in-a-rails-app.markdown

 resources :articles, only: [:index]
 {% endhighlight %}

-If you had written the specs of what routes **should not** exist, it would alert you about that and you would fix the code before commit or go to production.
-That's the most importance of testing routes in Rails today.
+If you had written the specs of which routes **should not** exist, it would alert you about that and you would fix the code before commit or go to production.
+That's the most important thing about testing routes.

 You can say that it's not a problem to leave these lost routes there.
 After all there is no link to it in any place...
 It may not be a problem now.
 But what if, some months later, other developer inherit ``ArticlesController`` from [inherited resources][inherited-resources]?
 You will start exposing to public actions that should not even exist.
-I would not think it's hard if do already exists bots, just for Rails applications, seeking flaws like this.
+It's not hard to believe that already exist bots, just for Rails applications, seeking flaws like this.

-Other issues could happens...
-Like Rails being exposed to a security issue that exploits undefined actions with open routes? (no more futurology from this point, I promess ;-)
+Other issues could happen too...
+Like Rails being exposed to a security issue that exploits undefined actions with open routes? (no more futurology from this point, I promise ;-)

 Is it worth taking a risk like these, because of lazyness to write a simple test file with 20 lines of code?
 I don't think so.
 In this case the use of [Defensive programming][defensive-programming] is highly desirable.

+I'm not saying that if you do not write route specs you'll become like our website.
+Definitely our problem was not **only** the missing routing tests.
+But you know the [Broken windows theory][Broken_windows_theory], right?
+So I don't need to say anything more.

 This is an example of what I think is a good approach to spec the code above: